Facebook Instagram Twitter Youtube

 Do I need the Zwift Cog in order to use virtual shifting?

-No. In fact, I’ve ridden thousands of miles on Zwift using my road bike with a standard cassette and virtual shifting via Play Controllers.
+No. In fact, I’ve ridden thousands of miles on Zwift using my road bike with a standard cassette and virtual shifting via Play and Click controllers.
 In fact, many riders (including myself) have found their chain is quieter and smoother on a standard cassette than on a Zwift Cog!

-Zwift Cog v2 offers the advantage of easy adjustability and compatibility across various bikes, so it’s nice to have if you’re swapping bikes on and off the trainer.
+Zwift Cog v2 offers easy adjustability and compatibility with various bikes, so it’s nice to have if you’re swapping bikes on and off the trainer.
 But if you’re only using one bike, and especially if it stays on the trainer (so no need to ever tweak your shifting to be smooth on your trainer and outdoors), there’s no need to get a Zwift Cog.
-Just buy the Click virtual shifter or Play Controllers and you’ll be ready to go, provided your trainer supports Zwift virtual shifting.
+If you have Click virtual shifters or Play Controllers you’re ready to go, provided your trainer supports Zwift virtual shifting (see list below).

 Should I upgrade my Zwift Cog version 1 to version 2?